 Phelps is a beautiful place to slow down, yet there are places to see and things to do almost every weekend.
-Here are few ideas for a fun time in Phelps.

 A walk in the village down Main Street takes you past charming homes and thriving businesses.
 Take a look at the unique architecture and enjoy the view and sound of our Flint Creek Falls on Main Street.
 To see more photos of the falls click here.